 In 1982, at the founding of the Kansas City Symphony, a new support organization called the Friends of the Symphony was created.
 This group was one of the original contributors (of $100,000 or more) to the Symphony Foundation as part of a fundraising drive which saw the endowment increase to over $10 million.
 With this fund raising drive, the new Kansas City Symphony was placed on a solid financial footing.
 Within a few years, the former Philharmonic auxiliary organizations, including the JWPA, joined with the Friends of the Symphony as auxiliary organizations of the new orchestra.

 At that time, the JWPA changed its name to the Junior Women’s Symphony Alliance (JWSA) to reflect its support of the new symphony.
-In addition to the Friends of the Symphony, the Symphony also enjoyed (and still enjoys) the support of additional auxiliary organizations, including the Symphony Guild, the Symphony Women’s Association and the Symphony League.
+In addition to the Friends of the Symphony, the Symphony also enjoyed (and still enjoys) the support of additional auxiliary organizations, the Symphony Guild and the Symphony League.
 The Symphony Guild hosts a tour of homes in the Northland of Kansas City each fall and also sponsors a Cabaret Concert fundraising event in the spring.
-The Symphony Women’s Association supports the orchestra through a variety of fundraising events and sponsors the Healing of Music program, in addition to ushering at the Youth Concerts (in conjunction with KCSA).
 The Symphony League hosts the Symphony Ball each September.
-The leaders of all of these organizations are members of the Kansas City Symphony Auxiliary Council.
+Another organization hosts the annual Jewel Ball, half of whose proceeds benefit the Kansas City Symphony.
+The leaders of these organizations are members of the Kansas City Symphony Auxiliary Council.

 In 1986, William McGlaughlin was hired as the full-time conductor of the Kansas City Symphony, a major step, and he was succeeded in 1998 by Anne Manson, who in turn was succeeded in 2004 by Michael Stern, the current Music Director and conductor.